How to Plan the Ultimate Cross-Country Road Trip

 Chart a course from sea to shining sea—without breaking the bank.

 When my partner and I packed up and left New York City for a cross-country road trip, I knew it was going to be, at the very least, fun.
 At the very best, it would be the trip of a lifetime.

 Four months later, we’ve only just reached California.
 And with zero urgency to stop anytime soon, it’s safe to say this extended road trip has turned into, well, a lifestyle.

-Road trips have always been part of America’s DNA, but with international travel caught in a tangle for the forseeable, there’s never been a better time to see just what “sea to shining sea” is all about.
-For many of us, remote work has left the door wide open for new methods (and longer timelines) of exploration.
+Road trips have always been part of America’s DNA, and despite skyrocketing gas prices, there’s still never been a better time to see just what those amber waves of grain are all about.
+For many of us, remote work has left the door wide open for new methods (and longer timelines) for exploration.

-Whether by RV, camper van, rental car, or whatever trusted chariot you’ve got sitting out in the driveway, pulling off a cross-country road trip is incredibly rewarding—but it takes work.
-Get a little help from those who’ve blazed the trail before you: From trip planning to money-saving, here are some tips I’ve picked up along the open road.
+Whether by RV, camper van, rental car, or whatever trusted chariot you’ve got sitting out in the driveway, pulling off a cross-country road trip is incredibly rewarding—but it does take work.
+Get a little help from those who’ve blazed the trail before you: From trip planning to money-saving, here are some tips I’ve picked up along the road.

 Planning the route: north, south, or a little of both